 Now that we know how influential cell confluency is in gene expression profiling and gene reprogramming, how can make sure that we are controlling for it when designing our studies?

-The cheapest and fastest method to determine confluency is examination by eye.
-Unfortunately, this method is highly susceptible to user bias, and introduces variables that cannot be well documented or controlled.
+The cheapest and fastest method to determine confluency is the examination by eye.
+Unfortunately, this method is highly susceptible to user bias and introduces variables that cannot be well documented or controlled.
 For example, what one person views as “over-confluent” may not be considered over-confluent by another.

 A better alternative is making assumptions based on seeding density and total RNA yield.
 However, these methods also have limitations.

 First, the doubling time of each cell line is different, and an assumption made for one cell line may not be applicable for another.
 If one cell line has a doubling time of 12 hours, while another 36 hours, at the end of a 3-day experiment, one cell line would have doubled 6 times while another only twice.
 Let’s apply this to a gene reprogramming study.
 Since dividing cells uptake exogenous DNA better than non-dividing cells, the transfection efficiency would be significantly better in one cell line than another, and the viral yield would be different as well.
 So, without knowing the doubling time of each type of cell, controlling for seeding density alone would be insufficient for consistent transfection.